Nobody (Keith Sweat song)

 "Nobody" is a song by American singer-songwriter Keith Sweat featuring Athena Cage from the band Kut Klose.
 The song spent three weeks at No. 1 on the US Billboard Hot R&B Singles chart and reached No. 3 on the Billboard Hot 100.
 Internationally, it reached No. 9 in New Zealand, No. 10 in the Netherlands, No. 16 in Canada, and No. 22 in Australia.
 The music video for the single features a young Mekhi Phifer.
+The song contains samples and interpolations of the Isley Brothers' 1983 hit "Choosey Lover" which would later be reused in Sweat's 2002 song "One On One".